LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ### Troubleshoot Connections

-The "normal" *Libre* 2 sensors have a firmware configuration that makes them slow to reconnect when they loose the connection to iOS (both iOS and the sensors are to blame for this).
+The "normal" *Libre* 2 sensors have a firmware configuration that makes them slow to reconnect when they lose the connection to iOS (both iOS and the sensors are to blame for this).
 What usually helps is to make sure your app is open and in the foreground and that your phone is unlocked. iOS seems to be better at reconnecting Bluetooth devices under such conditions (i.e. it gives more Bluetooth priority to the foreground app).
 If you need to modify how quickly your phone locks, this is found under iOS settings, Display & Brightness, Auto-Lock.

 If you try to pair a sensor in the app multiple times in a short period (let's say within a couple of minutes), you may need to just stop and wait.